anachioca/WebDev-OnlineStore/README.md

 The navbar appears in every page of our application, and was made using Bootstrap's navbar component.
 A specific stylesheet was used to apply different colors to the navbar.

 #### Admin Page
-This page (admin.html) is shown when the administrator is logged in and now he can access new functionalities. <br>
+This page (admin.html) is shown when the administrator is logged in and now he can access new functionalities.
-This user can manage the available products, manage the current promotions and manage the users (clientes) that are cadastrated on the plataform. <br>
+This user can manage the available products, manage the current promotions and manage the users (clientes) that are cadastrated on the plataform.
+He can remove them and see their buying history.
 There he can normally access all the other pages, but, of course, has some of the privilegies told before.
-The "Bem vindo, Fulano" button will redirect the user to a page where they can edit their own infos (username, password, etc).
-This page has not yet been made.

 #### Login Page
 In this page the user can login the website's system using a registerd email and password.
 After connected the user will be redirected to the main page, if logged with a client account, or to admin page if logged with an admin account.<br>